puppetlabs-toy-chest/puppetlabs-dsc/README.md

 ### Types

-A comprehensive listing of all types included in the dsc module is available in the [types document](https://github.com/puppetlabs/puppetlabs-dsc/blob/master/types.md).
+A comprehensive list of all types included in the dsc module is available in the [types document](https://github.com/puppetlabs/puppetlabs-dsc/blob/master/types.md).
+This list maps each Puppet resource (for example, `dsc_xcertreq`) to the corresponding DSC resource.

+Because types are built from the source code of each DSC Resources MOF schema files, the name of the DSC resource in the types document links to a local copy of that resource code (in this case, `xCertReq`), so that you can see how the code is applied to your system.

+Where available, a link to the external GitHub repo of each resource is also included.
+The DSC resources are third-party resources that may or may not be documented in their repositories.
+Available DSC resources and parameters are subject to change.

 ## Limitations